philliplab/philliplab.com/content/post/p002-finding-things.md

 - \t: Separate the time and name with a tab.
 - `%p`: The file name.
 - \n: Put each file on its own line.

+To force `sort` to sort based on numbers instead of alphabetically, use the -n flag.

 ## More information